-The Audit Committee currently consists of Antonio S. Fernandez, José A. Villamil and Mitchell A. Yelen, each of whom has been determined to be independent as defined under Rule 4200(a)(15) of the Nasdaq Marketplace Rules and the SEC's director independence standards for Audit Committee members.
-Mr. Fernandez serves as the Chairman of the Audit Committee.
+The Audit Committee currently consists of José A. Villamil and Mitchell A. Yelen, each of whom has been determined to be independent as defined under Rule 5605(a)(2) of the Nasdaq Listing Rules and the SEC's director independence standards for Audit Committee members.
+Mr. Fernandez served as the Chairman of the Audit Committee until his resignation on August 12, 2009.

-The Board has determined that Mr. Fernandez qualifies as an "audit committee financial expert" as that term is defined by applicable SEC rules and regulations.
-All members of the Audit Committee are able to read and understand basic financial statements, including a balance sheet, income statement, and cash flow statement.
-The Audit Committee held four meetings during the fiscal year ended December 31, 2008.
+The Audit Committee has not designated an "audit committee financial expert" as that term is defined by applicable SEC rules and regulations.
+Both members of the Audit Committee are able to read and understand basic financial statements, including a balance sheet, income statement, and cash flow statement and the Audit Committee believes that both members qualify as an "audit committee financial expert".
+It is anticipated that when a third independent director is elected, the Audit Committee will officially designate an "audit committee financial expert".
+The Audit Committee held four meetings during the fiscal year ended December 31, 2009.